Updated 12/10/2025

 Now the bad news:

-While it is possible to upload and deploy a mobileconfig file using UEM, doing so prevents editing directly within the UEM console.
-I can’t stress enough that SSO payloads are the most frustrating payloads I’ve ever worked with and you will need to tweak them a lot during the initial build process.
-What you need to do next is manually edit the MobileConfig File, strip out the XML so that it becomes compatible with the Workspace ONE UEMCustom Settings Payload.
-Then in the UEM console create a new Profile, Choose custom Settings, and copy and paste the Payload.
-There is some black magic associated with editing these things so if you’ve never done it before, here’s a working sample for you to reference:
+While it is possible to upload and deploy a mobileconfig file using UEM, doing so prevents editing the settings directly within the UEM console.
+I can’t stress enough that SSO payloads are the most frustrating payloads I’ve ever worked with in UEM and you will need to tweak them a lot during the initial build process.
+I recommend that you manually edit the MobileConfig File from iMazing, strip out the XML so that it becomes compatible with the Workspace ONE UEM Custom Settings Payload.
+There’s some black magic to this editing, so to help out with this, two samples are included below.

 <dict>